 Set goals for the New Year

 The year is almost over, for better or worse.
-The goals you did or didn’t reach for this year are in the past, but can help you write a more effective financial plan for 2017.
+The goals you did or didn’t reach for this year are in the past, but can help you write a more effective financial plan for the new year.
 Don’t wait until the ball drops to start thinking about where you want to be financially a year from now.

 Article Source: Tyler Atwell for CUInsight.com